 Then they were all amazed and marveled, saying to one another, “Look, are not all these who speak Galileans?

-The crowd was perplexed about how “Galileans” could speak in their diverse languages (Acts 2:4).
+The crowd was perplexed about how “Galileans” could speak in diverse languages (Acts 2:4).
 Jews in Judea considered the Galileans uneducated and not up to speed culturally.

 And how is it that we hear, each in our own language [dialect] in which we were born?